PBDL Dataloader Project

 How to Train Unconditionally Stable Autoregressive Neural Operators

 Based on our experiments, we start with the hypothesis that unconditional stability is “nothing special” for neural network based predictors.
 I.e., it does not require special treatment or tricks beyond a carefully chosen set of hyperparamters for training.
 As errors will accumulate over time, we can expect that network size and the total number of update steps in training are important.
-Our results indicate that the architecture doesn’t really matter: we can obtain stable rollouts with pretty much “any” architecture once it’s sufficiently large.
+Our results also indicate that the architecture doesn’t really matter: we can obtain stable rollouts with pretty much “any” architecture once it’s sufficiently large.

-Interestingly, we also find that the batch size and the length of the unrolling horizon play a crucial role.
+Interestingly, we find that the batch size and the length of the unrolling horizon play a crucial role.
 However, they are conflicting: small batches are preferable, but in the worst case under-utilize the hardware and require long training runs.
 Unrolling on the other hand significantly stabilizes the rollout, but leads to increased resource usage due to the longer computational graph for each NN update.
 Thus, our experiements show that a “sweet spot” along the Pareto-front of batch size vs unrolling horizon can be obtained by aiming for as-long-as-possible rollouts at training time in combination with a batch size that sufficiently utilizes the available GPU memory.

 Learning Task: To analyze the temporal stability of autoregressive models on long rollouts, two flow prediction tasks from our ACDM benchmark are considered: an easier incompressible cylinder flow (Inc), and a complex transonic wake flow (Tra) at Reynolds number 10 000.
 For Inc, the models are trained on flows with Reynolds number 200 – 900 and required to extrapolate to Reynolds numbers of 960, 980, and 1000 during inference (Inchigh).
 For Tra, the training data consists of flows with Mach numbers between 0.53 and 0.9, and models are tested on the Mach numbers 0.50, 0.51, and 0.52 (Traext).
 For each sequences in both data sets, three training runs of each architecture are unrolled over 200 000 steps.
 This unrolling length is of course no proof that these networks yield infinitely long stable rollouts, but from our experience they feature an extremely small probability for blowups.